SouthMed Prep Scholars Program (SMPS)

 Students who successfully complete the program will be offered a position in the University of South Alabama College of Medicine first-year class following completion of their undergraduate degree and prerequisites as described in the matriculation requirements.

-To qualify for the SouthMed Prep Scholars (SMPS) program, students who identify as an underrepresented minority in medicine must have a cumulative high school grade point average of at least a 3.5 and an ACT score of 25 or SAT score of 1200.
+To qualify for the SouthMed Prep Scholars (SMPS) program, freshman and sophomore students who identify as an underrepresented in medicine* must have a cumulative high school grade point average of at least a 3.5 and an ACT score of 25 or SAT score of 1200.
+Students whose undergraduate institution did not require an ACT or SAT score for admission due to COVID-19 will have the ACT/SAT criterion waived for the 2021-2022 application cycle.

 - Prospective medical students in this program must meet with Pre-Health Advisor every semester;